 The Inspire directive and underlying regulations define a series of requirements.
 Norway has a dedicated work on delivering according to the requirements.
 There is a good overall response on data sharing.
-The number of services has increased during 2019.
-Some major results for 2019 is as follows;
+The number of services has increased the last years.
+However, the developments towards all technical requirements is relatively low - particularly when it comes to conformity of services.
+This may be seen in several validation services offered by the European Commission.
+The Norwegian Inspire coordinator has identified some issues that is linked up to implementation methods and tools offered by the EC - and that should be looked at on central level in the EU;